isomerpages/moe-bendemeerpri/pages/Ignite.md

 variant: tiptap
 ---
 <h3>IGNITE</h3>
-<h5><strong><u>Interest Groups for Nurturing and Transforming through Experiences</u></strong></h5>
+<h5><strong><u>IGNITE Programme Interest Groups for Nurturing and Transforming Through Experiences</u></strong></h5>
-<p>IGNITE aims to offer our P5 students workshops or courses that our P5
+<p>IGNITE aims to offer our P4 and P5 students workshops or courses that
-students can decide to take up based on their interest.
+they students can decide to take up based on their interest.
 The rationale for this programme is to give our students autonomy in their learning.
 When students are given opportunities to be independent, to be engaged and to pursue their own interests, they will be more motivated.
 When students have the ability to do that, they persist longer in the face of difficulties.
 They show more initiative and curiosity as well as develop a greater sense of confidence in their ability.</p>
-<p>In Semester 1, P5 supplementary is not conducted.
-Instead, the time is
+<p>In Term 1, P5 supplementary is not conducted.
+Instead, the time is given
-given to the IGNITE programme.
+to the IGNITE programme.
+In Term 2, our P4s had the opportunity to participate in the IGNITE programme.
 Teachers from Bendemeer were given the freedom to come up with their own interest groups to be conducted during the time.
-Some examples of the interest groups conducted are: Debate, Learning Japanese, Football, Inclusive Sports, Learning about Board Games, Fashion Design and Videography.</p>
+Some examples of the interest groups conducted are: Learning Japanese, Football, Creative Science, Learning about Board Games, Fashion Design and Videography.</p>
-<p>This year we are also able to benefit from collaborations with SAJC, CJC,
+<p>In 2025, we were also able to benefit from collaborations with Bendemeer
-Northlight and RI.
-Our students had the opportunity to attend a musical appreciation workshop conducted by the SAJC concert band as well as a cooking workshop conducted by Northlight.
-In Term 3, we are looking forward to workshops related to STEM conducted by CJC and Water Polo conducted by RI.</p>
+Secondary, SAJC, CJC, Northlight and Raffles Institution.</p>
 <p>Students were given the autonomy to choose which workshops they would
 like to sign up for and can choose up to two workshops.
 The programme will culminate in the students sharing what they have learnt from the programme.